liljencrantz/crush/README.md

 ### Operators for comparison, logical operations and arithmetical operations

-Crush allows you to perform mathematical calulations on integer and floating point numbers directly in the shell, using the same mathematical operators used in almost any other programming language.
+Crush allows you to perform mathematical calculations on integer and floating point numbers directly in the shell, using the same mathematical operators used in almost any other programming language.